taskcluster/taskcluster-lib-scopes/README.md

 assert.equal(['bar:x'], scopeUtils.scopeIntersection(scope1, scope2));
 ```

+The `scopeUnion` function will compute the union of two scopesets.
+The union
+of two scopesets A and B is the largest scopeset C such that any scope
+satisfied by C is satisfied by at least one of A or B.

+Note that this function will change the order of the given scopesets.

 ### Sorting, Merging, and Normalizing

 In a given set of scopes, one scope may satisfy another, making the latter